Audrey shares a unique point of view from the diminished value of the dollar bill. Her poem reveals the disappointment of this currency.

 Replace The Dollar Bill?

 However, according to polls, few Americans want to give up dollar bills.
-Recent budgets passed by Congress have included provisions to prevent the Treasury Department from spending any of its funds to redesign the one dollar bill, largely because of potential cost impacts on the vending machine industry.
+Recent budgets passed by Congress have included provisions to prevent the Treasury Department from spending any of its funds to redesign the one-dollar bill, primarily because of potential cost impacts on the vending machine industry.

-A Few Facts About The One Dollar Bill
+Eight Surprising Facts About the One Dollar Bill

 - Paper type - 75% cotton and 25% linen